redwoodjs/redwoodjs-com-archive/docs/logger.md

 The following screenshots show how log formatting out may look in your development environment.

-Notice how the emoki help identify the level, such as 🐛 for `debug` and 🌲 for `info`.
+Notice how the emoji help identify the level, such as 🐛 for `debug` and 🌲 for `info`.

 #### Basic